sergykt/js-starter-project-44/README.md

 # Install

-Clone this pepository and use command:
+Clone this repository and use command:
 ```bash
 make local-install
 ```